Flag of New Jersey

 The State of New Jersey Massage Therapist Requirements

-Throughout the 8,729 square miles of the Garden State, approximately 7,775 massage therapists work to help the more than 8.9 million people in their state find relief from pain, rehabilitation from injuries, and comfort in the midst of stress and anxiety.
+Throughout the 8,729 square miles of the Garden State, approximately 7,775 licensed massage therapists practice massage and bodywork therapy to help the more than 8.9 million residents find relief from pain, rehabilitation from injuries, and comfort in the midst of stress and anxiety.
+Every Jersey-licensed massage therapist must meet state requirements set by the New Jersey Board of Massage and Bodywork Therapy to qualify for a New Jersey license, including education, supervised clinical practice, and successful completion of the Bodywork Licensing Examination (MBLEx exam).

-With 281,054 people in Newark, 261,940 people in Jersey City, and 145,710 people in Paterson, massage therapists who work in New Jersey can find an engaged environment to open, continue, or join a massage therapy business.
+With 281,054 people in Newark, 261,940 people in Jersey City, and 145,710 people in Paterson, massage therapists in New Jersey will find engaged communities to open, continue, or join a massage therapy business.
+From therapeutic massage in urban wellness centers to bodywork therapy along the Jersey Shore, opportunities are growing in every region of the state.

 How Do I Become A Massage Therapist in New Jersey?

-If you’re ready to move into your career as a massage therapist in New Jersey, you must register with the New Jersey Board of Massage and Bodywork Therapy.
+If you’re ready to move into your career as a massage therapist in New Jersey, you must register with the New Jersey Board of Massage and Bodywork Therapy and pass a clear criminal background check.
 The registration fee is $60 or $120, depending on when you are eligible.
-Once you are registered, you must receive licensure by the Board.
+Once you are registered, you must receive licensure from the board.
 If you do not register, you will be working illegally and can receive a fine.

 In order to receive this license, you must complete a minimum of 500 hours from an approved massage therapy program or be certified by the National Certification Board for Therapeutic Massage and Bodywork.